-- Sourdough Starter: Combination of flour and water that is fed and fermented everyday.
+- Sourdough Starter: A combination of flour and water that is fed and fermented every day.

-- Stretch and Fold: Pulling each side of the dough over it’s self.
+- Stretch and Fold: Pulling each side of the dough over itself.
 Stretching and folding helps develop the gluten network.

 - Tensioning: Creating tension across the top of the dough during the shaping process.